bsutherland333/steam_deck_sleep_updates/README.md

 # Installation

-To use, download and run `install.sh` on your Deck (or run `bash <(curl -s https://raw.githubusercontent.com/bsutherland333/steam_deck_sleep_updates/refs/heads/main/install.sh)`) and then go to Steam download settings and set updates to be scheduled for 3am to 4am.
+To use, download and run `install.sh` on your Deck or run `bash <(curl -s https://raw.githubusercontent.com/bsutherland333/steam_deck_sleep_updates/refs/heads/main/install.sh)`.
+Once that is done, go to Steam download settings and set updates to be scheduled for 3am to 4am.
 Note that major SteamOS updates will delete both `.service` files and you will occasionally need to re-run the install script, similar to how Decky Loader needs occasional re-installation.

+# Uninstallation

+To remove these files, run `uninstall.sh` or `bash <(curl -s https://raw.githubusercontent.com/bsutherland333/steam_deck_sleep_updates/refs/heads/main/uninstall.sh)`.